 Spain, as an active and committed member of the Alliance, regularly participates in it.
 Although it was the focus of public interest as a result of the crisis in Ukraine in 2014, its participation has been developing continuously since 2004.

-In addition to air assets, the Spanish Air Force deploys around 150 airmen within the contingent, which makes all the maintenance, logistic, surveillance and control tasks of the Detachment possible.
+Spain contributes several combat aircraft when it is called upon to activate them.
+In addition to the air assets, the Spanish Air Force deploys some 150 military personnel within the contingent that make possible all the maintenance, logistics, surveillance and control tasks of the Detachment.

-Depending on the unit deployed, Spain contributes to the security of the Baltic countries with F-18 and Eurofighter "Typhoon" aircraft.
-Spain usually takes part in the deployment between April and September.
+Depending on the unit deployed, Spain contributes to the security of the Baltic countries with F-18 or Eurofighter "Typhoon" (C-16) aircraft.

 The Baltic Air-Policing mission (BAP) is part of the Alliance´s collective effort in monitoring the airspace of its members, particularly those of the three Baltic republics, Estonia, Latvia and Lithuania.
 The allied deployment in North Eastern Europe is developed under the NATO mandate within the framework of allied collective defence.